Dual Degree Programs vs Double Majors — How to Choose

 Louisiana State University offers an accelerated law degree which students complete in six years — three in undergraduate, three in law school.
 Here’s how it works: Junior-year students who meet LSU Law Center’s entrance requirements are able to apply for accelerated program admission.
 If they are accepted, students are then eligible to begin studying at the LSU Law Center during their fourth year/senior year at LSU, and completed coursework counts toward both the final undergraduate degree year and the first year of the law degree.

-No matter which path you choose, college is an exciting time to learn more about yourself and begin to think about your career.
-There are many ways to get started, but the best way is the one that is right for you and your family.
+No matter which academic path you choose, college is an exciting time to learn more about yourself and begin to think about your career.
+If you need help finding the right program, Shorelight advisors can help.
+Our experienced advisors will work with you, providing research and resources so you can find the best-fit program for your goals.

 Speak with a Shorelight advisor today to start planning your next steps toward studying in the US >